Nifty Jan futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 0.07% to 21.095.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.4% to 20.03.

-RIL, HDFC and Bharti Airtel were the top traded stock futures contracts in F&O segment for January expiry.
+Tata Steel, RIL and TCS were the top traded stock futures contracts in F&O segment for January expiry.

 The January 2020 F&O contracts will expire on 28 January 2020.